derushio/ItnavCoronaSDKBootcamp/breakoutSample/whatsPhysics.md

 ```
-display is like this pic.<br />
+Display should show the same as the following image.<br />
-still same view of prev chapter.
+Still same view of the previous chapter.

 ![](./image/execBreakoutSample2.png)